Flour Bugs & Other Kitchen Pantry Pests

 A variety of pests like to eat flour.
 Since flour is a grain, and insects eat grain it is a source of nutrition for them.
 But what are these flour bugs and how can you identify them?

 If you find red bugs in flour, you’ve got flour bugs, also known as flour beetles.
 What are flour beetles?
 They’re tiny beetles, usually no longer than 4 mm in length.
 Most are reddish-brown with very little color change across the body.
 You might describe most as a rusty red or a shiny brown.
 There is a black variety as well.

-Despite this similarity, there are a range of flour beetle species.
+Despite this similarity, there is a range of flour beetle species.
 They’ve got some of our favorite names of all bugs.
 Sure, there’s a red flour beetle and a black flour beetle, to keep things simple.
-There’s also the confused flour beetle, the depressed flour beetle, both a broad horned and slender horned species, and both small eyed and long-headed varieties.
+There’s also the confused flour beetle, the depressed flour beetle, both a broad horned and slender horned species, and both small-eyed and long-headed varieties.
 Whoever named flour beetles had a lot of fun doing so.

 What Should I Do With Flour Bugs?

 You won’t have fun picking flour beetles out of your flour.
 In fact: just don’t.
 It’s best to simply dump the flour.
 They’ll have tracked around bacteria, and chances are very good they’ve laid eggs in there.
 It’s not a simple case of picking them out; it’s a simple case of trashing the bag of flour.
 Do not use it.
 Although they’re named flour bugs, you’ll also find them in other cereal and baking products.